kkonrad/simple-web-crawler/README.md

 ## Considerations

 * Plan on using Spring Boot from the very begining.
 Probably overkill for this project.
+* Assuming that same domain means no acceptance for subdomains.
+It also implies the same protocol (either HTTP or HTTPS) and port.

 ## Potential extension points